 The only thing to see at Razdan Pass is the mesmerizingly beautiful views.
 Standing at the top, you get a 360-degree view of the entire valley around.
 Lush green vistas on every side will surely have their effect on you.

 At the top, there is also a Peer Baba shrine.
 It sits beautifully overlooking the valley in front and is maintained by the Indian Army.

 The entire location and the setup of Dargah make it worth taking a short break.
 The saint buried here is believed to have arrived from Lahore in 1933 and was buried at the pass.

 How to Plan a Trip to Razdan Pass

 The best way to plan a trip to Razdan Pass is to include it with your Gurez Valley itinerary.
 On Day 1, start early from Srinagar, cross Razdan Pass and arrive in Dawar in Gurez Valley.
 Stay there for the night.

 You can spend Day 2 of your trip sightseeing in Gurez Valley.
 Take a drive to Chakwali Village and visit the Tilal District.
 If you were short on time, you can skip this day.

 On Day 3, start from Dawar and cross the pass once again to return to Srinagar.
 You will have to take the same route back as there is no alternate road for the return journey.
 This is the only road that connects Gurez to Srinagar.

 I hope the information above on planning a trip to Razdan Pass was of help.
-If you have any questions, please feel free to ask in the comments section below and I will be happy to answer.
-You can also follow me on Instagram and chat with me live there or subscribe to my YouTube channel and ask a question there.
+If you have any questions, you can contact me on Instagram and I will be happy to answer.
+You can also consider subscribing to my YouTube channel and asking a question there.